BugSplat-Git/bugsplat-ng/README.md

 ## 🧑‍🏫 Sample

 This repository includes a sample my-angular-crasher application that has been pre-configured with BugSplat.
-Before you try the sample, you'll need to create an OAuth2 ClientId/ClientSecret pair as shown [here](https://docs.bugsplat.com/introduction/development/web-services/oauth2).
+Before you try the sample, you'll need to create an OAuth2 Client ID & Client Secret pair that corresponds to your BugSplat database as shown [here](https://docs.bugsplat.com/introduction/development/web-services/oauth2).

-Once you've generated OAuth2 credentials, create a file with the name `.env` at the root of the repository and populate it with the correct values substituted for `{{clientId}}` and `{{clientSecret}}`:
+Once you've generated OAuth2 credentials, create a file with the name `.env` at the root of the repository and populate it with the correct values substituted for `{{database}}`, `{{clientId}}` and `{{clientSecret}}`:

 ```
+BUGSPLAT_DATABASE={{database}}
 SYMBOL_UPLOAD_CLIENT_ID={{clientId}}
 SYMBOL_UPLOAD_CLIENT_SECRET={{clientSecret}}
 ```